rmetzler/bliki/wiki/java/stop-using-class-dot-forname.md

 _You don't need to write any code to load a JDBC 4 driver._

+## What's The Harm?

+It's harmless in the immediate sense: forcing a driver to load immediately before JDBC would load it itself has no additional side effects.
+However, it's a pretty clear indicator that you've copied someone else's code without thoroughly understanding what it does, which is a bad habit.

 ## But What About My Database?

 You don't need to worry about it.
 All of the following drivers support JDBC